 One of the most enduring games for all ages is a board game.
 From chess and checkers to scrabble and monopoly and a whole lot more, there are simply a lot of board games to choose from.
 In fact, many families all around the world make it a point to have a board game in home either for family use or for some games during weekend parties.
 Many individuals consider board games as one of the best gifts they can give not only to children but also to the entire family.

-How We Chose the Most Popular In Our List
+What Determined The Most Popular In Our List

 Board games maybe very popular to all members of the family but choosing the right kind of board game for your kids may not necessarily be that easy.
 You really have to make sure that the degree of complexity of the board game is just right for the cognitive level of children.
 As such, we have done our part to bring to you the 17 best and most popular board games for kids you will ever find in the market today.

 We have assigned our team of researchers to scrutinize every bit of board game today making sure that these games are at par with the developmental requirements of children across different stages.
 We had to make sure that the board game will be able to help further enhance children’s psychomotor and cognitive development as well as help foster beginning emotional and social skills.
 We also had to look at what other consumers, parents, who have already bought the board game for their respective children and identify any concerns or issues that they may have regarding the board game.
 Lastly, we also had to consider the board game manufacturer’s credibility and trustworthiness as an organization.

 Coming up with a credible list of the 17 most popular and highly rated board games for kids is not easy; but we did it anyway.
 We hope you will find something in our list that will merit your attention and consideration as a suitable gift to your children.

 Board Games and Kids – It’s More than Just Brain Power